eastgenomics/eggd_conductor/README.md

   - a samplesheet (`-iSAMPLESHEET`) or list of sample names (`-SAMPLE_NAMES`)
   - a `RunInfo.xml` file (`-iRUN_INFO_XML`) to parse the run ID from **or** the run ID as a string (`-iRUN_ID`)

 In addition, both require passing a config file for the app (`-iEGGD_CONDUCTOR_CONFIG`).
-This is the config file containing app ID / name for the demultiplexing app ([bcl2fastq][bcl2fastq-url] | [bclconvert][bclconvert-url]), slack API token and DNAnexus auth token, as well as the path to the assay json configs in DNAnexus.
+This is the config file containing the Slack/Jira/DNAnexus tokens, app ID / name for the demultiplexing app ([bcl2fastq][bcl2fastq-url] | [bclconvert][bclconvert-url]), as well as the path to the assay JSON configs in DNAnexus.

 A general outline of what the app does is as follows:

 - If starting from sentinel record:
   - parse the sentinel record to get the file IDs of the upload tar data, RunInfo.xml file and samplesheet
-- If starting from fastqs:
+- If starting from FASTQs:
   - ensure that other required inputs are provided, including:
     - either `-iSAMPLESHEET` or `-iSAMPLE_NAMES`
     - either `-iRUN_ID` or `-iRUN_INFO_XML` file